“Van Buren – one of the biggest names in British illusionists”

 A proud moment was when Fred appeared in a Royal Gala performance for HRH Duke of Edinburgh Prince Philip.

 Amongst Fred’s shows he ran a series of Music Hall shows as President of the North Staffs Music Hall Society.
-These shows were often performed at the theatre Royal Hanley and amongst the young artists working in his shows were an up and coming talented singer called Robbie Williams.
+These shows were often performed at the theatre Royal Hanley and amongst the young artists working in his shows was an up and coming talented singer called Robbie Williams.

 During the early 1990’s the Van Buren family presented their illusion show in Wembley Arena alongside Gerry Cottles Circus Fun Fair, with TV celebrity Jeremy Beadle.